Demystifying Paint Warranties: What They Really Cover

 Contact the Manufacturer

 Reach out directly to the paint company to start the claims process.
-Many brands allow you to initiate a claim on their website or over the phone.
-Be prepared to provide all documentation and details about your purchase and the issues you’re experiencing.
-They may ask you additional questions to fully understand the situation before determining how to resolve your claim.
+Many allow claims through their website or customer service line.
+Be prepared to share your purchase details, documentation, and issue description.
+They may ask follow-up questions before offering a resolution.

 Consider Getting a Professional Inspection